ruilin-wu/ELEC3607-AUP-ZU3/1_Export_XSA from_Vivado/README.md

 Then open Block Design and add an **axi_iic_RPI** module and change the interface of the **rbp_gpio** module from [27:0] to [25:0].

-**Note: I haven't added the connection of iic2intc_irpt for interrupt yet, maybe this is a serious problem?**
+**Note: I haven't added the connection of iic2intc_irpt for interrupt routine, maybe this is a serious problem?**
 <p align="center">
   <img src="./image/2.png" alt="2" width="400"/>
 </p>